whatwg/web-history/README.md

   > Some things are clearer with hindsight of several years.
 It is
   > necessary to evolve HTML incrementally.
 The attempt to get the world to
   > switch to XML, including quotes around attribute values and slashes in
-  > empty tags and namespaces all at once didn't work...
+  > empty tags and namespaces all at once didn't work[...]
 The plan is to
   > charter a completely new HTML group.
 Unlike the previous one, this one
   > will be chartered to do incremental improvements to HTML, as also in
   > parallel xHTML.